stephcd/lesson-4/README.md

 ## Batteries

-Batteries can be connected to either single phase or 3-phase nodes on a network through an inverter.
-There are
+Batteries can be connected to either single phase or 3-phase nodes on a network through an inverter and a meter.

 ## Tasks